mickem/nscp-docs/docs/faq.md

 The NRPE protocol is broken it is using some strange encryption protocols which are (to our knowledge) rather insecure.
 To work around this in 0.4.x we introduced real SSL support as well as certificate based authentication.
 This became the default in 0.4.3.

-To allow old "legacy" check_nrpe connect to NSClient++ you need to enable *insecure mode* which can be done in multiple ways.
+To allow old "legacy" `check_nrpe` connect to NSClient++ you need to enable *insecure mode* which can be done in multiple ways.

 1. In the MSI installer there is an option to select insecure mode
-2. From command line you can run the "nscp nrpe install --insecure"
+2. From command line you can run the `nscp nrpe install --insecure`
 3. You can manually set the option in your config file

 All these options will result in the following configuration: